Our complaints policy

 3. We shall respond promptly to your reply to our acknowledgement letter and confirm what will happen next.

-• We may send to you a detailed reply to your complaint.
+- We may send you a detailed reply to your complaint.
 This will include our suggestions for resolving the matter.
 This will happen within five working days of our completing our investigations.

-• The person dealing with your complaint will review his own decision within five working days of your contacting us.
+- The person dealing with your complaint will review their own decision within five working days of your contacting us.

-• We shall arrange for Mr. Skinner to review your complaint.
+- We shall arrange for our complaints department to review your complaint.

 We shall let you know if we need to change any of the timescales indicated above and explain why.

 In the unlikely event that you have reason to be dissatisfied with the service received or our bill, please contact the director responsible for the department dealing with your matter.
 They will provide you with a copy of our complaints procedure upon request.
-If the matter cannot be resolved with that director, the matter will be referred to our client care consultant, Andrew Skinner
+If the matter cannot be resolved with that director, the matter will be referred to our complaints department.

-The time limit for referring a complaint to the Legal Ombudsman will be not later than 6 months following any final response provided by this Practice.
+The time limit for referring a complaint to the Legal Ombudsman will be no later than six months following any final response provided by this Practice.

 The Legal Ombudsman will have discretion to accept out-of-time complaints in circumstances where it deems it “fair and reasonable to do so”.

 Do not send original documents to the Legal Ombudsman.
-They will scan any documents you send us to make computer copies and then destroy the originals.
+They will scan any documents you send them to make computer copies and then destroy the originals.

-Please note that the Legal Ombudsman’s services are only available to all members of the public, very small businesses, charities, clubs and trusts.
-If you have any doubt as to your right to take your complaint to the Legal Ombudsman then you should contact the Legal Ombudsman direct to clarify the position.
+Please note that the Legal Ombudsman’s services are only available to all members of the public, very small businesses, charities, clubs, and trusts.
+If you have any doubt as to your right to take your complaint to the Legal Ombudsman, then you should contact the Legal Ombudsman directly to clarify the position.

 If your complaint relates to mediation services and your complaint is not accepted, you are entitled to appeal to the CMC (Civil Mediation Council) on certain grounds.
 Details of the CMC’s appeal processes can be found here: https://civilmediation.org/complaints/.